webscale-oy-open-source/client-vpn-templates/README.md

-# Building durable VPN with AWS Managed VPN
+# Building durable VPNs with AWS Managed VPN

 Blog post:

 ## Requisite
 * AWS IAM role or user - with sufficient permissions
-* AWS-ClI - installed and configured
+* AWS-CLI - installed and configured
 * Node 9.0.0 or later (If Bauble is used)

 ## Instructions